-Most commercials you’ll see online or on TV for trucks show a big old truck hauling some even bigger over rough terrain.
+Most commercials you’ll see online or on TV for trucks show a large and powerful truck hauling some even bigger over rough terrain.
 They boast about the impressive amount of torque and horsepower the truck has and how it can tow a house if that’s what you need it to do.
 Of course, when it comes to the numbers, bigger is always better.
 What do those numbers mean, though?
 What’s the difference between horsepower and torque?

 What is Horsepower?